Bird of Paradise Curling Leaves — The Dehydration Signal

 - leaves curling inward along the long axis, rolling toward the midrib

-- curling most pronounced on the newer, more upright leaves
+- curling most pronounced on the newer, more upright leaves that have not yet fully hardened off

 - rolled leaves returning to near-flat overnight after deep watering